proc-gen/7drl-2024/docs/CHARACTERISTICS.md

 ## Clumsy

-- Enemies have a higher chance to miss their attacks
+- All attacks will have a higher chance to miss

 ## Fearful